V. R. Raghavan

 Lt.
 Gen. (Retd.)
-Vasantha R. Raghavan is a former Indian military general and now a security consultant.
-He retired as the director general of military operations in 1994, having served in the Indian Army for 37 years.
+Vasantha R. Raghavan is an Indian security consultant and former military general.
+He served in the Indian Army for 37 years, retiring as the director general of military operations in 1994.
 After retiring from the army, he has written several books and is currently the director of the Delhi Policy Group and president of the Centre for Security Analysis in Chennai.

 Military career

 Raghavan was commissioned in the Punjab Regiment in 1957.
 He graduated in 1968 from the Royal Military College of Science and the Army Staff College in the UK.
 He was the commanding general in the Siachen and Kargil sectors during some of the intense combat actions in the area.
 He was closely involved in the formulation of the Sino-Indian accord on maintaining peace on the borders and in the series of negotiations with Pakistan on the Siachen dispute.
 As director general of military operations, he was closely involved in strategic planning and field force management of the army.
 He was awarded the PVSM, UYSM, and AVSM honours by the Government of India.